Diplomatic Academy of Vienna: History

 The school was renamed multiple times and reorganized over the centuries, and it eventually gained independent public institution status in 1996.
 Given its roots, the Diplomatic Academy claims to be the oldest school of its kind, one that is dedicated to professional foreign affairs training.

 Academics

-The academy offers graduate degrees only.
-Students may choose to pursue a two-year program that leads towards either a Master of Advanced International Studies (MAIS) or a Master of Science in Environmental Technology and International Affairs (MSc ETIA) degree.
+The school confers PhD degrees, Master's degrees and postgraduate diplomas upon its graduates.
+It offers graduate degrees only.
+Students may choose to pursue a two-year program that leads towards either a Master of Advanced International Studies (MAIS, or M.A.I.S.) or a Master of Science in Environmental Technology and International Affairs (MSc ETIA) degree.

+Master of Advanced International Studies is a masters's degree exclusively awarded for the completion of a postgraduate program at the Diplomatic Academy of Vienna.
+It includes compulsory subjects from the four faculties in International Relations, International Law, International Economics and History.
+The regular completion takes two years and requires 120 ECTS.

 The MAIS program is run in conjunction with the University of Vienna, while the MSc ETIA courses are offered in partnership with the Technical University of Vienna.
 A one-year "Diploma Programme" is also available to postgraduates.